Dubium0/MarchingCubes/README.md

 The 'resources/shaders/marchingCubes.comp' file contains the algorithm implementation.
 You can define and visualize your own functions using the 'densityFunction' there.

 ## TO DO
-- Dynamically change the grid resolution.
 - Add examples of different visualizations.
-- Clean up the project, and remove unnecessary stuff.
 - Make further optimization.
-It is slower than I expected right now.
+Memory is highly occupied with this setup.
+- Calculate vertex  normals for smooth shading